 The earliest Western District St. Patrick’s Day reference I found was from the Portland Guardian and Normanby General Advertiser, from March 4, 1843.
 Enthusiastic preparations were underway for a dinner on March 17th.

-St Patrick’s Day was a public holiday and races were popular, both horse and human.
+St Patrick’s Day was for a time, a public holiday and races were popular, both the horse and human kind.

 In 1869 at Portland, the Rechabite Society fete for the Band of Hope children was a feature of the day.